2022 Annual Report

 The Context: Guatemala

-Guatemala has one of the highest rates of violence against women in the world.
+Guatemala has one of the highest rates of violence against women and girls in the world.
 Rural, indigenous women are disproportionately impacted by violence due to social isolation, discrimination, weak public institutions, and limited access to resources.

 Indigenous Guatemalan girls face an especially high risk of child marriage as gender norms and a lack of educational and economic opportunities push young girls to get married.